tsitle/ts_rtsp_server/README.md

 	- file containers:
 		- audio/video: MKV, MP4, MOV, WEBM
 		- audio: AAC, AC-3, MP2, MP3, Ogg(-Opus), Opus, WAV
+	- 'Jukebox' for audio files in a folder (and its sub-folders)
 	- other RTSP streams (if they use supported codecs)
 	- raw elementary sub-stream files
 		- raw H264/H265 files